banner image

 Beginner's Guide to Self-Compassion

-The good news is that every day is a chance for you to develop a loving relationship with yourself.
-And one of the most effective ways to begin that change is through the practice of self-compassion.
+One of the most effective ways to begin that change is through the practice of self-compassion.

 If the idea of being kind to yourself feels unfamiliar—or even uncomfortable—you’re not alone.
-Many people equate self-compassion with weakness, self-indulgence, or “letting themselves off the hook.”
-In reality, self-compassion is a powerful skill that supports emotional healing, resilience, and long-term mental health.
+Many people equate self-compassion with weakness, indulgence, or “letting themselves off the hook.”

 Below are a few simple, yet profound ways I introduce self-compassion to clients who are just getting started.

-1. Be Mindful of Your Emotional Experience
+1. Be Mindful of Your Emotions

 Self-compassion is the pathway to emotional healing.
 But to begin, you must become more aware of your emotions, and notice where you are struggling.